 And when I do, I get that little bump and then I'd settle back down to my set point and would be kind of a little burned out.
 And at first, it wasn't that big of a deal, but I'd kind of checked all the boxes in academics, I'd done the research, I'd published the RCTs, I had won teaching awards.
 I'm really good clinically and I'd still say that I am today and I'm proud of that.

-And I still had some leadership positions kind of pass me up.
+And I still had some leadership positions that kind of passed me up.
 And this isn't like one time, it was like four times, which is fine.
 The people that they chose are all incredible human beings and do a fantastic job of what they do.
+But yeah, it was for me, that's where my career direction, the trajectory I was going was leading.
+And so, I started kind of feeling undervalued, not really appreciated at my job.

+And in the midst of that, I also had this experience where I couldn't be there for tee-ball games and gymnastics practice and recitals for my three kids.
 And being someone who identifies as a husband first, and a dad as a very close second, that was very hard for me.
 And so, I started feeling unappreciated.
 I started feeling like I couldn't really control the autonomy in my life, the personal schedule, and even some professional stuff.

+I did a fellowship and I couldn't do that a hundred percent of the time, I wasn't allowed.
+And so, because of that kind of concoction of things, I started burning out.
+And it was completely ironic because I started my business as a personal finance blog.
 And the tagline has always been about wealth and wellness.
-And so, I used to say like fighting burnout with financial independence.
+And so, I used to say fighting burnout with financial independence.
 And so, when I started burning out, I turned to the thing that I taught everyone else to do; use financial independence, kind of create some financial freedom, maybe go part-time if you needed.

+And I did that, I built a business, it became a multi-six figure business, and it didn't save me from my burnout.
+And basically, after a couple of years of this, the point that I hit rock bottom, I was actually on a golf course, and I'm going to be playing golf later today.
 It's something I love to do.
 I'm not good at golf.
 That's a very different thing than playing golf.
 But I'm going to go out today and play.
 And I was actually on the second hole of golf course with my buddy Mike, and the group behind us were standing in the fairway, they teed off.

 And for those that don't play golf, like teeing off when someone's standing in the fairway is not safe.
 It's a hundred mile an hour golf ball.
 Like it can literally kill you.
 And so, it wheezes by our head and I just immediately for the first time in my life, like my heart is in my throat, I'm having palpitations like tremor, which I have at a baseline by the way.

 I'd ran out of propranolol that controls my central tremor, that it’d also been masking symptoms that I'd been having.
 I just didn't recognize.
 And so, looking back, I was like hot when everybody else wasn’t.
-I was like sweating like it was a sauna in a room.
+I was sweating like it was a sauna in a room.

 Kristen and I, my wife, we were getting into more arguments, which really wasn't a thing for us.

 Like we get into tiffs like any married couple, but like I was starting to get angrier and angrier and angrier.
 I wasn't sleeping at night.
 And so, I ended up getting diagnosed with Graves’ Disease.